Self-Management Programs

 Healthcare Professional self-management programs available now

-We currently have two virtual workshop series options available to choose from this month.
+Our Summer workshops have all been scheduled.
 In-person and virtual workshops are open to all in North West Ontario.
 To register, please click through the below link.

 For the best learning experience, we strongly recommend attending all 6 sessions.
 While full attendance is not mandatory, it greatly enhances your benefit from the program.
 Registration is required to participate.